HY$ Here's Your Share · An accountability ledger DAY — · JUL 2026

 How fast the bill grew.

 The Pentagon's three public disclosures — Day 6, Day 60, Day 74 — tell a story in three phases.
 The opening week ran hot: $1.88 billion every day.
 Then operations settled into a sustained burn.
-Since the April ceasefire, the daily rate has ticked up again.
-The bars below show what each day cost, by phase.
+The record stops at Day 74: the Pentagon has not disclosed a figure since May 12 — through a signed peace memorandum (June 17), its collapse (July 8), and renewed strikes.
+The bars show what each disclosed day cost, by phase.

 PENTAGON DISCLOSURES: $11.3B (DAY 6) → $25B (DAY 60) → $29B (DAY 74).
 CHART ANCHORED TO ALL THREE.